 Hence, while the suggested motive makes every bit of sense, it fails to explain why EA would want to solve this problem with scripting.
 And in particularly when considering that there already are better alternatives available.

 Thesis #3: Avoiding that people win or lose too much keeps the game exciting

 The third and final thesis is that EA uses scripting, handicapping or momentum to maintain a reasonable level of difficulty.
 No one – including EA – disputes the importance of getting get the difficulty right.
 No one wants to play if they either can’t win or can’t lose.
 And obviously, the better you are at getting the difficulty right, the more games you will sell.

-There are other sports, where a handicap system is needed to create truly competitive matches.
+There are other sports where a handicap system is needed to create truly competitive matches.
 In sports like golf, polo, rowing, horse racing and bowling, handicap systems are used to ensure competitiveness in matches even when the available players possess different abilities.

-Why would EA implement a momentum or handicap feature on top of the existing ELO matchmaking system?
+Why would EA implement a momentum or handicap feature on top of the existing Elo matchmaking system?
 I’m aware that a few people have argued that the handicap / momentum system may be used to create additional equality on top of what can be achieved through matchmaking, but let’s get real here: Absolutely nothing indicates that EA would gain anything financially from turning all matches into draws or 1-0 wins.
-Besides, they clearly haven’t done anything like that: FUT matches aren’t really that even.
+Besides, they clearly haven’t done anything like that: FUT matches aren’t really even.

 What works and what doesn’t?